 - Who are your patients?

-Once you answer these questions, you’ll have all the information you need to fill in the headline, the descriptions, and the call to action.
+Once you answer these questions, you’ll have all the information you need to fill in the headline, the descriptions, the image, and the call to action.

 For more tips on how you can market your optometric practice, subscribe to the VisionWeb blog.